apache/couchdb/share/doc/src/intro/why.rst

 ============

 Apache CouchDB is one of a new breed of database management systems.
-This chapter explains why there's a need for new systems as well as the motivations behind building CouchDB.
+This topic explains why there's a need for new systems as well as the motivations behind building CouchDB.

 As CouchDB developers, we're naturally very excited to be using CouchDB.
-In this chapter we'll share with you the reasons for our enthusiasm.
+In this topic we'll share with you the reasons for our enthusiasm.
 We'll show you how CouchDB's schema-free document model is a better fit for common applications, how the built-in query engine is a powerful way to use and process your data, and how CouchDB's design lends itself